Rel1cx/eslint-react/packages/plugins/eslint-plugin-jsx/src/rules/no-spreading-key.md

 ## What it does

-Disallows spreading `key` prop from objects.
+Prevents spreading `key` prop from objects.

 ## Why is this bad?